lucius-barde/bardic-cms/README.md

     - SESSION
     - src (via url): the folder name
     - callback (via GET): the callback folder in /uploads
+- mediaMoveTo /media/moveTo (POST): Moves a media to a sub directory.
+Requires:
+	- SESSION
+	- from: The source file
+	- to: The destination
+	- subdir: The subdirectory
+- mediaRefreshFolderView: /media/refreshFolderView (POST): Refreshes the current folder view, after an asynchronous operation, and generate thumbnails for new images.
+Requires:
+	- dir: The folder
+	- (Requirement of SESSION is not active for an unknown reason, maybe because we want to be able to access a folder content publicly at some point)

 ### PageController
+Contains the routes for the website's public pages.
+You can configure on PageController's two routes whether you want a frontend or JSON rendering for pages.
+(Use JSON if you strictly want to access your pages through an external app, for example a Vue.js app)

 - homePage / : Renders website's public home page.
 - page-{id} /{url} : PageController contains the url rewriting system that generate a route for each public page.
-Oppidum CMS allows a maxium of 3 page sub-levels.

 ## Classes (Models)